WMJI: Changes in ownership

 In August 1998, Nationwide Communications merged operations with Jacor, reuniting WMJI with its former owner (and also was paired up with WTAM again, bringing the two stations' original relationship full circle).
 This was followed in May 1999 by the $6.5 billion purchase of Jacor and its 454 stations by iHeartMedia (then known as Clear Channel Communications), including WMJI.
 Denny Sanders departed WMJI in 2001 to join the management team at The Telos Alliance, a Cleveland-based international broadcast equipment design company.

 Under the oldies format, WMJI has been recognized at the NAB Marconi Radio Awards.
 The station has been named Large Market Station of the Year twice (1998, 2003), and three times as Oldies Station of the Year (2002, 2004, 2006).
 Longtime morning team John Lanigan and Jimmy Malone were also named Large Market Personality of the Year in 2005.

 Current programming

-WMJI's lineup features longtime WMJI personality Mark Nolan, Jen Picciano, and Krystle Elyse in mornings, Martha Quinn's nationally syndicated show in middays (from iHeart), and local host Keith Kennedy on overnights.
-WMJI airs Premium Choice content fed from outside of Cleveland during weekday afternoons, evenings, and weekend shifts.
-WMJI also plays Christmas music throughout the holiday season.
-The HD2 digital subchannel was re-activated in August 2021 and will air the K-Love programming service.
-The HD2 subchannel previously aired iHeart 50s until August 2019.
+WMJI's lineup features longtime WMJI personality Mark Nolan and Jen Picciano in mornings, Martha Quinn's nationally syndicated show on middays (from iHeart), and local host Keith Kennedy overnight.
+The station also airs Premium Choice content fed from outside of Cleveland during weekday afternoons, evenings, and weekend shifts.
+Christmas music is played on WMJI throughout the holiday season.
+WMJI previously aired Casey Kasem's American Top 40: The 70s and 80s from early 2009 through May 2021.
+The HD2 digital subchannel previously aired iHeart 50s until August 2019, but was soon reactivated in August 2021 and began airing K-Love programming.
+In March 2025, as a result of WFHM-FM flipping to the K-Love radio network, WMJI-HD2 stopped airing the network, which was initially replaced with K-Love 2000s before switching to K-Love Eras in June 2025.

+FM translator

+WMJI's HD2 subchannel broadcasts K-Love's contemporary Christian music network, K-Love Eras, via low-power translator W279BT (103.7 FM).